PmAbi1993/PmAbi1993.github.io/_posts/2023-03-25-InitialCommit.md

 ## 3. Sparking inspirations onto Thy

 If I could inspire at least a single person to become 1% better or to impart knowledge.
 Then Happy++.
-More over a friendly rivalry that is mutually beneficial is what the society should be built upon.
+More over a friendly rivalry that is mutually beneficial is what the society should be built upon. `Kakkarot?, that you?`

 ## 4. Ascension to a Technical Architect